ethereum/consensus-specs/specs/merge/client_settings.md

 `TransitionStore.terminal_total_difficulty`, otherwise it initializes `TransitionStore` with the specified `terminal_total_difficulty`.

-By default, this setting is expected to not be used and `terminal_total_difficulty` will be set as defined [here](fork.md#initializing-transition-store).
+Except under exceptional scenarios, this setting is expected to not be used, and `terminal_total_difficulty` will operate with [default functionality](./fork.md#initializing-transition-store).
+Sufficient warning to the user about this exceptional configurable setting should be provided.
+[here](fork.md#initializing-transition-store).